DinoChiesa/Apigee-Java-Delay/README.md

 # Delay callout

-This directory contains the Java source code and pom.xml file required to compile a simple custom policy for Apigee Edge.
+This directory contains the Java source code and pom.xml file required to compile a simple custom policy for Apigee.
 The policy does one simple thing: delays for a designated or a random amount of time.

 ## Why might this be useful?